brmcdoug/sonic/README.md

 # sonic-vs
 This repo contains kvm xml and config files for launching and running a 12-node sonic-vs CLOS topology as shown in the diagram.
-The configs leverage BGP unnumbered and have basic SRv6 uSID setup.
+There are two sets of router configurations, IPv6/BGP numbered and unnumbered, depending on your preference.
+The numbered and unnumbered folders contain their own READMEs as well.

 <img src="/diagrams/sonic-vs-clos.png" width="1200">